 3. While you are not foolish with your funds, you have a strong understanding that with quality there is cost.
 You don't want to pay the highest price on the market for quality work, but you also don't have outlandish ideas of finding a contractor that will provide you with high quality work for a dirt cheap price.

-6. You want a General that will put your interests first, while being fair and honest with all tradesmen.
+6. You want a General that will put your interests first, while being fair and honest with all tradesmen working on your home or business.

 9. You want a General contractor that will never conceal anything of reasonable significance that arises at any time.

-10. You want a General contractor that has a strong belief that his work is his legacy, that he has a firm belief that 100 to 150 years from now, the admiration of future tradesmen and industry professionals, as to the test of time his work has endured, is the highest achievement this industry has to offer.
+10. You want a General contractor that has a strong belief that his work is his legacy, and has a firm belief that 100 to 150 years from now, the admiration of future tradesmen and industry professionals, as to the test of time his work has endured, is the highest achievement this industry has to offer.

 1. Being a general contractor is easy.
 I can manage my own remodel, addition or build with ease.

-2. It's possible to get high quality results yet pay the lowest price in the industry.
+2. It's possible to get high quality results, yet pay the lowest price in the industry.

-3. I only have to pay a contractor if I like the work, regardless if the work meets or exceeds industry standards and satisfies the contract specifics.
+3. I only have to pay a contractor if I like the work, regardless if the work meets or exceeds industry standards, and satisfies the contract specifics.

 5. This guy I know that has a truck and some tools might do it cheaper.